zwang695/alexa-skills-list/skills/B01DK3K7C4/README.md

 * *Alexa, ask Fractals about Level 19.*

-* *Alexa, ask Fractals what is Level 19.*
+* *Alexa, ask Fractals about Agony 68.*

 * *Alexa, ask Fractals for help.*

-This Fractals Skill will give you the Guild Wars 2 Fractal name, and recommended Agony Resistance value.
+This Fractals Skill will give you the Guild Wars 2 Fractal name, and its recommended Agony Resistance value.
 Just ask about a level number.
+"Alexa, ask Fractals about Level 40."

+If your character has Agony Resistance, you can ask for the highest level recommended for its AR value.
+Just ask about an agony value.
+"Alexa, ask Fractals about Agony 56".

+You can also find out the materials to craft an Agony Infusion.
+"Alexa, ask Fractals how do I make a +10 infusion?"

 ***